Epsomite: Physical properties

-It is readily soluble in water.
-It absorbs water from the air and converts to hexahydrate with the loss of one water molecule and a switch to monoclinic structure.
+It is readily soluble in water, and absorbs water from the air.
+It converts to hexahydrate with the loss of one water molecule and a switch to monoclinic structure.

+The epsomite group includes solid solution series with morenosite (NiSO_{4}·7 H_{2}O) and goslarite (ZnSO_{4}·7 H_{2}O).

 Etymology

 It was first systematically described in 1806 for an occurrence near Epsom, Surrey, England, after which it was named.

-Discovery and occurrence
+It has been also referred to as "cave cotton" when in its fibrous form.

+Occurrence

 Epsomite forms as encrustations or efflorescences on limestone cavern walls and mine timbers and walls, rarely as volcanic fumarole deposits, and as rare beds in evaporite layers such as those found in certain bodies of salt water.
-It occurs in association with melanterite, Gypsum, halotrichite, pickeringite, alunogen, rozenite and mirabilite.
+It occurs in association with melanterite, gypsum, halotrichite, pickeringite, alunogen, rozenite, and mirabilite.